 Hazardous Metals

-Some hazardous metals, such as mercury, can be toxic if ingested or inhaled.
-They can also cause environmental damage if they’re released into the environment.
-It is important to know the safety guidelines for transporting these metals and to follow them closely.
+Some hazardous metals, such as mercury, can be toxic if ingested or inhaled and cause environmental damage if released.
+Knowing and following the safety guidelines for transporting these metals is important.

 5: Toxins or Biological Agents